Aliens (film): Creature effects

 The facehugger design remained faithful to the original Alien design, but the overall appearance was made to appear more organic, and its eight legs were made more finger-like, enhancing the detail on the knuckles and adding fingernails.
 Unlike in Alien, which only involved one substantial jumping scene, the facehugger models used in Aliens featured full articulation for their tongue, legs, and tail, allowing for more action set pieces.
 The tail was also lengthened about 6 in to give it more functions such as a whip-like action.
-Nine operators were required to operate the fully articulated facehugger, and other less-detailed variants were used for simple actions such as scurrying across the floor.
-The design team struggled with making it believably scuttle while moving the appendages, eventually developing a control wire along the floor that activated a gear inside the facehugger, causing the appendages to move as it was pulled along.
+Nine operators were required for the fully articulated facehugger; other less-detailed variants were used for simple actions such as scurrying across the floor.
+The design team struggled with making it scuttle believably while moving the appendages; they eventually developed a control wire along the floor that activated a gear inside it, causing the appendages to move as it was pulled along.
 Several rubber facehuggers were made to be thrown or blown up.
-Manipulating the facehugger inside a water tank was also difficult as the tank had to be watertight and limited the use of control cables.
-A method was developed that used fewer cables to move the facehugger around the tank; the tail was fitted with a spring that caused it to snap back and forth.
+Manipulating the facehugger inside a water tank was also difficult as the tank had to be watertight, limiting the use of control cables.
+A method was developed that required fewer cables to move the facehugger around the tank; the tail was fitted with a spring that caused it to snap back and forth.
 Winston added arms to the chestburster alien form (since the adult form had arms), explaining how it could drag itself out of a host's chest.
 Two chestburster puppets were used: a reinforced one, and an articulated one for movement.
 A puppeteer punched the former through a fabricated latex-foam chest; the scene took several takes to film because it could not pierce the clothing.